rathi-dev/-tamil-meena-marriage-hall/README.md

 3. Open `index.html` in your browser

+To view the live site , click on this url Your site is live at https://rathi-dev.github.io/-tamil-meena-marriage-hall/

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.